 There are no restrictions on peak and off peak travel times nor destinations, airports are included.There are no restrictions on peak and off peak travel times nor destinations, airports are included

 Very similar to the Seniors Card.
 If you're aged 16 - 26 or a full-time student then for an annual fee the card guarantees to obtain at least a one third discount from standard fares.
 There is also a card valid for 3 years.

-Megabus are the main (only) national competitor to National Express as far as coach services within the UK are concerned.
+Megabus are a national competitor to National Express as far as coach services within the UK are concerned.
 Megabus only started long distance services in 2003.
 Megabus operate similar vehicles to National Express but their network is not as extensive as National Express operating only on the busiest routes in direct competition with National Express.